-Do I need to change my furnace filter and if so, how often?
+When do I need to change my furnace filter?

 Where is the furnace filter located?